zarenkamp/chess_move_validation/README.md

 ### Additional info
-If you are running the game in a brighter colour scheme and you are not able to see the pieces on board properly, you can change the colours in draw_board.py
+If you are running the game in a brighter colour scheme and you are not able to see the pieces on the board properly, you can change the colours in draw_board.py